 • Do you have contacts at your local university?
 If not, a good start is to attend your local degree shows and meet the students and lecturers to build your own network

-• You may even simply visit just to spot talent – which if you wanted to develop could be an offer of freelance work or to jump you into the next set of options
+• You may even simply visit just to spot talent – which if you wanted to develop could be an offer of freelance work.

 • Nationally there’s also the annual creative graduate New Designer and New Blood showcases in London (see links below)